-Issue Price: S\$0.60 per Certificate
+Issue Price: S\$0.40 per Certificate

 This document is published for the purpose of obtaining a listing of all the above certificates (the "Certificates") to be issued by SG Issuer (the "Issuer") unconditionally and irrevocably guaranteed by Société Générale (the "Guarantor"), and is supplemental to and should be read in conjunction with a base listing document dated 17 June 2022 including such further base listing documents as may be issued from time to time (the "Base Listing Document") for the purpose of giving information with regard to the Issuer, the Guarantor and the Certificates.
-Information relating to the Hang Seng China Enterprises Index Net Total Return Index (the "Index") is contained in this document.
+Information relating to the Company (as defined below) is contained in this document.